Part 3 · The Unwritten Rule

 Introduction

-In late May, I moved beyond surveys to spend eight hours in a small village in Ratnagiri, speaking with 11 residents, mostly domestic workers and small-scale farmers, and one retired BMC officer.
-People were reluctant at first.
-Rapport came through small talk; only then did stories about schemes emerge.
-Responses were partial and guarded, but together they sketched a system where access is personal, political, and fragile.
+In late May, I moved beyond survey responses and spent time in a village in Ratnagiri, speaking with 11 residents, mostly domestic workers and small-scale farmers, along with one retired BMC officer.
+People were initially hesitant.
+Rapport emerged through small talk, and only then did stories about schemes begin to surface.
+Responses were often partial and guarded, but together they outlined a system in which access appeared personal, political, and fragile.

 Life and work context